-Since the Saskatoon congregation was selected as the first Northern Lights project in 2012, the program has helped a range of projects.
+Since the Northern Lights project started in 2012, the program has helped a range of projects.
 Some examples:

 - The North Hatley congregation (UU Estrie) raised $11,045 to help sustain their half-time minister and do greater outreach in their community.